friedrith/ux-research/extended-reality/huds/REAME.md

 The research protocol will be splitted in several parts:

-* general state of the art study
+* General state of the art study
-* general list of the science-fiction movies/novels using HUDs
+* General list of the science-fiction movies/novels using HUDs
-* definition of the problematic
+* Definition of the problematic
 * Technical prototype
 * Ux evaluation of efficiency
 * optimizations and other Ux evaluations